15 Feb Top Marketing Channels for Finding eCommerce and New App Customers

 Gaining one customer at a time is quite costly.
 Look for individuals, organizations or brands that complement your product.
 They may already have large audience of your targeted customers.
 Look for opportunities to run joint promotions with them.

-Creating a successful eCommerce company is challenging.
+Creating a successful company is challenging.
 You have to do many things well.
 Attracting customers is at the top of your list.
 Converting them via a funnel is close second.
-If you are interested to talk more about your eCommerce brand, schedule a FREE 30-minute Strategy session.
+If you are interested to talk more about your customer acquisition journey, schedule a FREE 30-minute Strategy session.